kybr/MAT240B-2019/docs/assignments.md

 </section>

+## Assignment 5 | Due 2019-02-20 by 1700

+No reading.

+Submit a 2-page writen proposal, describing your final project _as if it already exists_.
+Include screenshots, diagrams, hand-drawn sketches, links to projects, videos and other media that insipires and/or informs your project.
+This is a writing assignment; Submit it as you would a reading response.

+Develop a preliminary sketch (that means running c++ code) that demonstrates some aspect of your final project.
+Push this to code to your repo as you would for a programming homework.
+Be prepared to demonstrate this sketch in class on the 21st.

 ## Assignment 4 | Due 2019-02-13 by 1700

 Read/Skim chapters 5-7 of _Designing Audio Effect Plug-Ins in C++ With Digital Audio Signal Processing Theory_ (Pirkle 2013).
 Pay particular attention to 1) the z-transform and simple filter designs that use it and 2) delays and circular buffers.